KhronosGroup/SYCL_Reference/source/iface/properties.rst

 ``has_property`` and ``get_property`` member functions
 for querying for a particular property.

-The example below illustrates how using properties does not affect the type of the object, thus, does not prevent the usage of SYCL objects in containers.
+Using properties does not affect the type of the object, thus, does not prevent the usage of SYCL objects in containers.